bem-site/bem-method/articles/side-effects-in-css/side-effects-in-css.en.md

 }
 ```

-    While it’s true that `.title` elements not inside `.article` or `.widget` subtrees will not get either of these styles, there’s still the possibility that a `.title` element will be inside _both_ `.article` and `.widget` subtrees at the same time.
+While it's true that `.title` elements not inside `.article` or `.widget` subtrees will not get either of these styles, there’s still the possibility that a `.title` element will be inside _both_ `.article` and `.widget` subtrees at the same time.

 Given the CSS above, the widget title in this example is going to render with an unexpected bottom border:

 ```html
 <!-- The .article module -->